Quantum Entanglement as the Origin of the Gravitational Constant: Deriving the Planck Scale in the Selection-Stitch Model

 P

-constraint establishes the absolute scale of the discrete vacuum:
+observational constraint onto our microscopic derivation establishes the absolute scale of the

 l